Meet our Board Members

 Our Board Directors

-Ingrid Barker is Chair of Gloucestershire Health and Care NHS Foundation Trust.
-She has been Chair of Gloucestershire Care Services NHS Trust since April 2011.
-She was previously a Non-Executive Director on the Board of NHS Gloucestershire for five years.
+Ingrid Barker has been the Chair of Gloucestershire Health and Care NHS Foundation Trust since October 2019, having been the Joint Chair for Gloucestershire Care Services NHS Trust and ²gether NHS Foundation Trust since January 2018.
+Prior to this she was the Chair of Gloucestershire Care Services NHS Trust since April 2011 and previously a Non-Executive Director on the Board of NHS Gloucestershire for five years.

 She is a Trustee and board member for NHS Providers, elected to represent the Community Trusts across the country.
 Ingrid has undertaken national policy and service development roles through the Centre for Mental Health Services Development.
 She was Deputy Chief Executive of an NHS Trust in Surrey and led Croydon Mental Health Unit as Unit General Manager, transforming institutional services to community provision.
 A qualified social worker, Ingrid established a service for young homeless people in Central London and was Regional Director of MIND.
 She also led the creation of the first mental health Patients Councils and Advocacy projects in Britain.